-This course introduces the students to genetic basis for disease and drug action, the genetic basis for alterations of drug metabolism (e.g., poor vs normal metabolizers) and transport, and genetic basis for individualized drug doses and chronopharmacotherapy.
+This course introduces the students to genetic basis for disease and drug action, the genetic basis for alterations of drug metabolism (e.g., poor vs normal metabolizers) and transport, and genetic basis for individualized drug doses and/or change to the drug of choice based on genetic test.
 The course discusses the role of pharmacogenomics in the development of diseases of high socioeconomical impact and in the pharmacotherapeutic efficacy of drugs used in these diseases. \Prerequisite: PS 731, PS 742.

-PS 722 Pharmaceutics and Biopharmaceutics with Lab (5 Credits)
+P\$ 722 Pharmaceutics and Biopharmaceutics with Lab (5 Credits)